dk-learner/Git_Tutorial/Mohd. Riyazuddin Ahmed/README.md

 3. Schooling from Kendriya Vidyalaya No.1 AF Pathankot

 ### Working Experience
-1. Worked as Administration Associate at GNRC
+1. Administration Associate at GNRC
-2. Worked as Assistant Executive Customer Support at iEnergizer IT Services Pvt.
+2. Assistant Executive Customer Support at iEnergizer IT Services Pvt.
 Ltd.